 The English teaching market in China is one of the largest in the world.

-There are round-the-year job opportunities, but first, take the interview in advance.
-Employers conduct online through Skype or other online meeting platforms.
+There are year-round job opportunities, but first, schedule an interview in advance.
+Employers conduct online meetings via Skype or other platforms.

 These are some vital points to consider.